 Over the last decade or more, there have been a number of international initiatives and projects that have addressed a number of different requirements, issues and goals surrounding implementation of varying PIC technology approaches.
 There are, for example, differing material systems that are individually best suited to specific optical tasks, there are standards issues regarding interfacing and testing that need to be addressed, and there are design-kit environments that need to be developed to safeguard capability and interoperability across diverse fab environments and services.

-Naturally, assembly and packaging are equally critical aspects of the PIC technology implementation, and ficonTEC has played an active role in helping to develop a proper understanding of what the assembly, packaging and test requirements of the manufacturing industry will be.
+Naturally, assembly and packaging are equally critical aspects of the PIC technology implementation, and ficonTEC has played, and continues to play an active role in helping to develop a proper understanding of what the assembly, packaging and testing requirements of the manufacturing industry will be.

 ficonTEC already serves PIC applications with standard and individual machines, supported by a dedicated and extremely experienced team.
-Our long-term machine design strategy already enables an in-line, high-volume automated approach to inspection, assembly and test.
+Our long-term and on-going machine design strategy already enables an in-line, high-volume automated approach to inspection, assembly and testing.

 What is the way forward?

 of industry will change over the next ten years